 - Michelle Malkin exposes many of the pitfalls on her website (MichelleMalkin.com)

 - States that originally signed up are abandoning the Common Core.
 Oklahoma and South Carolina are out, and others are on their way.
+But beware, the Fed Ed still holds a big stick for conformity over them.

 - Marc tucker, who heads the Center for Education and the Economy which for 25 years has been studying the world’s best performing education systems, like the Chinese province of Shanghai and countries like Japan and the Republic of Korea, said: “The current education reform agenda in the United States has not worked.”